sigpwny/websites/content/meetings/fa2023/2023-11-02/index.md

 ---
 ## Summary

 We are excited to have both our sponsor CrowdStrike and UIUC's Privacy and Cybersecurity team talk about protecting networks using modern forensics tools!
+Learn about forensics through CrowdStrike's live scavenger hunt and get to know about their career opportunities.

-More information and details will be announced soon!
+Pizza will be provided!

+<a href="https://falcon.events/landing#c5b7" class="btn-primary">Live Scavenger Hunt</a>